-The owner must ensure that a properly qualified person inspects each fire safety measure.
+The owner must ensure that a competent fire safety practitioner inspects each fire safety measure.
 The choice of person to carry out an assessment or inspection is up to the owner.
 The person who carries out an assessment must inspect and verify the performance of each fire safety measure being assessed.

-Note: All paperwork provided by your service provider is for the owner only and is NOT to be lodged with council.
+Note: All paperwork provided by your service provider is for the owner only and is NOT to be lodged with us.
 It is important that records of inspections are kept by the owner.

 How do I lodge my annual statement?

-Complete all sections on the Annual Fire Safety Statement form provided by council and provide dates where required to do so.
-Check the form again for accuracy and completeness and lodge it at council.
+Complete all sections on the Annual Fire Safety Statement form and provide dates and signatures where required to do so.
+Check the form again for accuracy and completeness and then lodge it with us.